Operation Bulbasket: Mission

 On 10 June a French railwayman informed Tonkin that a train composed of at least eleven petrol tankers was parked at the rail sidings at Châtellerault.
 These were the fuel reserves for the advancing 2nd SS Panzer Division.
 To confirm their location, Tonkin sent Lieutenant Tomos Stephens on a reconnaissance of the area.
 Travelling alone by bicycle, Stephens made the 74 mi round trip - returning on 11 June.
 He confirmed the location of the petrol train.
 He also reported that it was too heavily guarded for the SAS squadron to deal with.
 Tonkin contacted England and requested an air attack on the train.
 That night a force of 12 Royal Air Force de Havilland Mosquito bombers, six each from No. 138 Wing RAF, based at RAF Lasham and 140 Wing, based at Gravesend in Kent, attacked the train in its sidings.
 The mission was a success.

 To prevent their camp being located or compromised by German radio direction finding equipment or informers, Tonkin regularly moved its location.
-The location of new camps had to be close to water and a drop zone for parachute supply.
-The camp located near to Verrières was near to their drop zone at La Font d'Usson and had an adequate water supply.
-The SAS Squadron had been at Verrières between 25 June and 1 July.
+New camps had to be close to water and a drop zone for parachute supply.
+The Verrières camp was close to the drop zone at La Font d'Usson and had an adequate water supply.
+The SAS Squadron was at Verrières between 25 June and 1 July.
 The local population had also become aware of the camp and Tonkin was warned by Maingard that if the locals knew, informers would soon tell the Germans.

 Tonkin ordered the squadron to move to a new camp just to the south west in the Bois des Cartes.
-This new camp was also close to their drop zone at La Font d'Usson where they were expecting a supply drop over the night of 3/4 July.
-On their arrival at the new camp at Bois des Cartes, the water supply from the well failed and due to this Tonkin decided to return to Verrières until a more suitable camp site could be found.
+This new camp was also close to the drop zone at La Font d'Usson where they were expecting supplies to be parachuted in over the night of 3/4 July.
+At Bois des Cartes, the water supply from the well failed.
+As a result, Tonkin decided to return to Verrières until a more suitable camp site could be found.

 German attack

-The German SS Security Police had been informed that the SAS camp was located in a forest near Verrières.
-On 1 July they had sent agents into the forest to attempt to locate the camp and assembled an attacking force based on the reserve battalion of the 17th SS Panzergrenadier Division Götz von Berlichingen which was based at Bonneuil-Matours.
+The German SS Security Police were informed that the SAS were camped in the forest near Verrières.
+On 1 July they sent agents into the forest to attempt to locate the camp and assembled an attacking force based on the reserve battalion of the 17th SS Panzergrenadier Division Götz von Berlichingen which was based at Bonneuil-Matours.
 With the arrival of the SAS Squadron back at their old base camp, Tonkin set out on 2 July to try to locate a new camp.
-He returned in the early hours of 3 July just before the Germans attacked, who had managed to surround the camp during the night.
+He returned in the early hours of 3 July just before the Germans attacked, unaware they had managed to surround the camp during the night.
 The force in the forest camp consisted of 40 SAS men, the USAAF P-51 pilot, Second Lieutenant Lincoln Bundy, who had been shot down on 10 June 1944 and attached himself to the SAS, and nine men from the French Resistance.